AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

        Absolute (X);
     end Show_Postcondition_Violation;

-The benefits of dynamically checking contracts extends beyond testing.
-It can be profitable to enable these checks at runtime to stop execution before some damaging event.
-This early failure detection allows an easier recovery and facilitates debugging.
+The benefits of dynamically checking contracts extends beyond making testing easier.
+Early failure detection also allows an easier recovery and facilitates debugging, so you may want to enable these checks at runtime to terminate execution before some damaging or hard-to-debug action occurs.

-GNATprove analyses preconditions and postcondition statically.
-Like in the runtime semantics of contracts, preconditions are verified every time a subprogram is called.
-Postconditions, on the other hand, are verified modularly once and for all as part of the verification of the subprogram's body.
-For example, it has to wait until ``Increment`` is improperly called to detect the precondition violation, as a precondition is really a contract for the caller.
-On the other hand, it does not need ``Absolute`` to be called to detect that its postcondition does not hold on all its possible inputs.
+GNATprove statically analyses preconditions and postcondition.
+It verifies preconditions every time a subprogram is called, which is the runtime semantics of contracts.
+Postconditions, on the other hand, are verified once as part of the verification of the subprogram's body.
+For example, GNATprove must wait until ``Increment`` is improperly called to detect the precondition violation, since a precondition is really a contract for the caller.
+On the other hand, it doesn't need ``Absolute`` to be called to detect that its postcondition doesn't hold for all its possible inputs.

 Executable Semantics
 ~~~~~~~~~~~~~~~~~~~~

-In Ada, expressions in contracts have the regular semantics of
+Expressions in Ada contracts have the same semantics as Boolean expressions
-Boolean expressions.
-In particular, runtime errors may occur during their
+elsewhere, so runtime errors can occur during their computation.
+To
-computation.
-To facilitate both debugging of assertions and combining
+simplify both debugging of assertions and combining testing and static
-testing and static verification, the same semantics is used by GNATprove.
+verification, the same semantics are used by GNATprove.

-During proof of programs, it makes sure that no error will ever be raised
+While proving programs, GNATprove verifies that no error an ever be raised
 during the execution of the contracts.
-This semantic may sometimes be
+However, you may sometimes find
-considered too heavy, in particular regarding overflow checks.
-For example, it
+those semantics too heavy, in particular with respect to overflow checks,
-makes it harder to specify an appropriate precondition for the function ``Add``
+because they can make it harder to specify an appropriate precondition.
+We
-below:
+see this in the function ``Add`` below.

 .. code:: ada run_button
    :class: ada-run-expect-failure